 But Paris is always Paris and who could resist an opportunity to stroll the boulevards on a warm, sunny day?

-So it came down to a choice: Do a bus excursion organized by the ship or go completely on our own by train.
+So it came down to a choice: Do the hour and a half ride on a bus organized by the ship or go completely on our own by train.

-The SNCF French rail system website includes dozens of exceptions for different days of the week, holidays and diversions for track repair.
+Crowded café in the Marais district–Photo by Wallace ImmenThe SNCF French rail system website includes dozens of exceptions for different days of the week, holidays and diversions for track repair.
 If your ship comes in to Le Havre, several of the trains between Paris and Le Havre require a layover in Rouen to change trains.
 To get to and from train stations also assumes there are enough cabs willing to take you to the pier.

-That’s reasonable.
-However, the issue is always whether your train is actually running on time or whether the train staff might be “en grève,” on strike, which is an all too real possibility.
+Tthe issue is always whether your train is actually running on time or whether the train staff might be “en grève,” on strike, which is an all too real possibility.
+I decided that with limited time and the possibilities of delays, it would be better to go with the ship’s bus shore excursion.

 An important consideration on any day excursion from a ship is that if you plan something on your own, you are truly on your own.
 If there’s a snag, the ship could sail without you.
-If you join the excursions arranged by the ship, you’re guaranteed you’ll get back to the ship before sail away.
+If you join the excursions arranged by the ship, you’re guaranteed you’ll get back to the ship before sail- away.

-No matter how you go, Paris is still about 90 minutes from Rouen and more than two hours from Le Havre.
-The trip can take significantly longer on weekdays when traffic can get gridlocked.
+On weekdays when traffic can get gridlocked.
 Fortunately, we were arriving on a Sunday, when it was actually easy to drive the length of the Champs Élysées and take a spin around the Arc de Triomphe.

 Even with our tour of city highlights, we still had five hours free time to wander and unless you happen to want to walk the entire length of the city in one day that’s a significant amount of time to explore.

 And what a day it turned out to be.
-My wife and I decided to revisit a stay we’d made in Paris in our wayward youth, wandering the streets of the third and fourth arrondissements on the Right Bank checking out the cafes and admiring the galleries and boutiques.
+My wife and I decided to revisit a stay we’d made in Paris in our wayward youths, wandering the streets of the third and fourth arrondissements on the Right Bank checking out the cafes and admiring the galleries and boutiques.
 The ancient zones have become considerably gentrified in recent years, but still retain their arty charm.

 The Marais is crammed with history and architecture and home to fabulous art galleries and the Picasso Museum.
 The area’s liveliest street is the Rue des Rosiers, a center of the Paris Jewish community, which has lineups for its restaurants and shops selling kosher food.